unirakun/k-redux-factory/README.md

 todos.get('1')(state)
 ```
 ### helpers
-helpers are :

 | signature | description | comment |
 |---|---|---|
 |`mapAction(<mapper(action)>)`| create middleware and map only redux action | function mapper(action) is mandatory |
 |`mapPayload(<mapper(payload)>)`| create middleware and map only redux payload | function mapper(payload) is mandatory |

-Example, we create a middleware but we modify only the action :
+#### Example, we create a middleware but we modify only the action :
 ```es6
 import factory from 'trampss-redux-factory'
 // import your helpers